Safe Management Measures for Attractions

 E. Implement rigorous cleaning and disinfecting regimes, particularly for high touch elements

-7. The re-opening proposals must also contain detailed plans addressing operational issues such as SMMs for visitors and workplaces, cleaning and sanitisation plans, contingency response plans (to handle unwell visitors, suspected/confirmed cases), and marketing and communications plans for re-opening.
+8. The proposals must also contain detailed plans addressing operational issues such as SMMs for visitors and workplaces, cleaning and sanitisation, contingency response (to handle unwell visitors, suspected/confirmed cases), and marketing and communications.

-8. Please refer to the Assessment Checklist: Requirements for Re-opening Proposal in Annex A for the list of operational areas to be addressed and measures required for each area.
+9. Please refer to the Assessment Checklist: Requirements for Re-opening Proposal in Annex A for the list of operational areas to be addressed and measures required for each area.
 While the majority of these requirements are drawn from the Control Order and are summarised for the convenience of attractions, the Control Order will prevail in case of any inconsistency.
-Attractions’ re-opening proposals must adhere to the Control Order in order to be considered for re-opening in Phase 2.
+Attractions’ proposals must adhere to the Control Order in order to be considered for re-opening or an increase in capacity in Phase 3.

-9. Attractions should submit their re-opening proposals to STB_Attractions@stb.gov.sg.
+10. Attractions should submit their proposals to STB_Attractions@stb.gov.sg.
 STB and MTI will take up to 14 working days to assess each proposal.

-10. Attractions must submit to an inspection scheduled and conducted by STB as part of the assessment process.
+11. Attractions must be subjected to an inspection scheduled and conducted by STB as part of the assessment process.

 ENFORCEMENT OF MEASURES

-11. Government agencies will also be stepping up enforcement to ensure that businesses comply with the required SMMs.
+12. Government agencies will step up enforcement to ensure that businesses comply with the required SMMs.
 Under the COVID-19 (Temporary Measures) Act passed in Parliament on 7 April 2020, first-time offenders will face a fine of up to S$10,000, imprisonment of up to six months, or both.
 Repeat offenders may face a fine of up to S$20,000, imprisonment of up to twelve months, or both.
 Further, other levers under the Act, such as closure of the premises, may be used against attractions that are found to be non-compliant.

 SINGAPORE TOURISM BOARD